-You will find several articles on the internet about how to get six pack abs.
-No doubt they have useful advice to somewhat believable extent.
+You will find several articles on the internet about how to get six-pack abs.
+No doubt they have useful advice to a somewhat believable extent.
 Everyone wants a slimmer waistline for the least.
 Thus, we would have tried to implement ideas from those articles.
 However, the majority of us couldn’t get them even with the best of our efforts.
 But why?

-There are problems pertained to the approach.
-Else, we all would have had a solid core, and there wouldn’t be as many articles on the internet about how to get six pack abs.
+There are problems pertaining to the approach.
+Else, we all would have had a solid core, and there wouldn’t be as many articles on the internet about how to get six-pack abs.
 Continuation of the suggested plan remains the problem most of us face.

 Where the Failure?

 We highlight a couple of reasons why our motivation dies over time.
-Research shows that we demand more from our body and mind in a shorter time.
+Research shows that we demand more from our bodies and mind in a shorter time.
 Our regular habits are not able to cope with the demand.
 As a result, what seemed difficult becomes impossible.

 “Long-Term Consistency Trumps Short Term Intensity ” – Bruce Lee

-Primary issue is the strict attitude you put yourself into for your diet plan or workout routine.
+The primary issue is the strict attitude you put yourself into for your diet plan or workout routine.
 As a result, the demise of your motivation is inevitable.
 Great willpower will get you somewhere.
 But it requires high levels of energy.
 In most cases, you may not find much energy and it will damage your body and mindset.
-As a result, fatigue takes over and tend to lose the plot.
+As a result, fatigue takes over, and tend to lose the plot.

 At times we try too hard to get the results faster.
 By lifting heavier weights with the expectation to bulk up faster.
 In most cases, that leads to disappointment, and we again tend to lose the plot.